Elena-Stoyanova/Meme-Generator/README.md

 ### Instructions

-- Click the button to find your inspiration from image.
+- Click the button to find your inspiration from the image.
 - Then write something.
-- And thats it.
+- And that's it.
 Just have fun! 🤪

 ### Run Locally